 The literacy of women has been a focus of this project for ten years.
 Literacy animators are trained annually, and typically more than 200 women complete the six-month course each year.
 Along with being taught how to read and write, the women are also taught skills such as stitching so that they have a marketable skill with which to help support their families.
 Women and mothers who become literate are much more likely to adopt positive and preventative health behaviors, also taught by the Community Health and Development workers.

-Another focus of the project is ante-natal care for pregnant women and immunization for children.
+Another focus of the project is antenatal care for pregnant women and immunization for children.
 Improving the health of infants before and after birth is an important ministry of the project.
 Prem Sewa Hospital has a mobile clinic with which they travel to poor villages to provide medical services.
 Numerous eye camps are offered yearly.
 Self help groups teach women small business skills and animal husbandry techniques to assist them in generating income for their families.
-Through all of these programs, the staff at Prem Sewa desire to reach out to the community in God's love.
-Among both Hindus and Muslims, such love can open doors to building relationships of trust and opportunities to share.
+Through all of these programs, the staff at Prem Sewa desire to reach out to the community in God’s love.
+Among all people, such love can open doors to building relationships of trust and opportunities to share.